 The federal government also needs to enact legislation outlawing different prices for services like haircuts and drycleaning based on nothing other than gender.
 While California, New York City, and Miami-Dade county in Florida have already taken this crucial step in fighting the Pink Tax, nationwide legislation is long overdue.

 Since I began this campaign nearly twenty years ago, gender identity and equality have broadly emerged as preeminent social issues of the 21st century.
 Tremendous progress has already been made, and I will continue to fight the Pink Tax from my home base in New York City until one of us is dead.

 This website is dedicated to my mother.
 Like many of her female contemporaries she became a "housewife" in the 1950's after graduating from college because her husband did not want her to work.
-When she found herself divorced in her mid-thirties with two small children, she realized she had to return to college in order to gain entry into the profesional workforce.
-It wasn't easy, but today at 80 years of age she still works every day tutoring high school students in my hometown of East Grand Rapids, Michigan.
+When she found herself divorced in her mid-thirties with two small children, she realized she had to return to college in order to retool and gain entry into the profesional workforce.
+It wasn't easy for her to succeed as an educator, but today at 81 years of age she still works every day tutoring high school students in my hometown of East Grand Rapids, Michigan.
 You go, girl!